 Kevin Siemens informed TADDAC that sometimes the Speech-to-Speech operator disappears and does not respond.
 While they keep reporting it, nothing happens.
 Kevin then shared that the center they go to is getting back to how it was before the COVID-19 pandemic.
 Christa Cervantes said Hamilton Relay will investigate this issue and asked if they had reported this to Customer Care, which Kevin confirmed.
 David Weiss suggested looking into if agents can mute themselves while working.
 Kevin then asked that an agenda item be added to the next meeting so Hamilton Relay can report on what they found.

 Jesse Acosta shared that with the rise in unemployment in the State of California, the CPUC seems to be adding to the unemployment numbers by bringing in an outside source to take the contracts away from California residents.
 While he understood that the bidding process is competitive, everything about the Program contracts is baffling.
-Jesse then added that in the military there is a phrase, “left seat right seat” to explain that people within the same department take over open jobs.
+Jesse then added that in the military there is a phrase, “left seat, right seat” to explain that people within the same department take over open jobs.
 This appears to be different from the new Program contractors being onboard as it seems that the Committees will be explaining what needs to happen to them when they start.

 Reina informed the Committees that elections for the TADDAC Chair and Vice Chair will be held at next month’s meeting.
 She encouraged Members to think about who they would want to nominate.